Bushra-B/Learning-Journal/Duckett-summary-jsdynamic.md

 **JS has three data types, which are:**
 - Numbers: for numeric data
 - Strings: for letters and charecters, anything between (" ") is a string

-- Booleans: have ine value, True or False
+- Booleans: have one value, True or False

 -----
 5. Naming Variables Rules